This article was updated on 15 June 2021.

 This engineer’s job is to plan out the mechanical, electrical and plumbing system of the house with the help of the architect and structural engineer so that you will have a fully functional house.

 You need to hire surveyors to approve different phases of your project.
 For example, you can hire a geotechnical engineer to test the soil of your land to ensure it is suitable to build a house.
-It is also recommended to hire a building surveyor, whose job scope includes ensuring quality of workmanship, areas that need improvement, the specifications of materials used, and construction compliance according to approved standards.
+It is also recommended to hire a building surveyor, whose job scope includes ensuring the quality of workmanship, areas that need improvement, the specifications of materials used, and construction compliance according to approved standards.
 This surveyor must be certified by the Royal Institution of Surveyor Malaysia (RISM).

 If you are a working individual, then you won’t have the whole day to spare on your house project.
 A builder will act on your behalf to run the project smoothly and oversee all the home construction activities.